yahoo/oss-guide/docs/promoting/support.md

 We expect your project:

 - Has basic repository components such as a complete README.md and LICENSE.md files.
-- Is reponsive to resolving security vulnerability alerts.
+- Is responsive to resolving security vulnerability alerts.

 We will provide your project: